ThePhobosDeimosSuite/laboratoire-0_log430/README.md

 - Run `npm run start`

 #### Running using docker compose
-It's possible to use docker compose to create the database automatically.
-Credentials for this database are in `.env` by default:
+This will automatically create the database and open the cli:
-- Run `docker compose up --build`
+- Run `docker compose run --rm shop`

 #### Testing the project
 - Run `npm test`